JavaScript is required

 3.1 Responsibilities of families

-• providing or denying consent for a professional photographer to capture and/or publish images, videos or recordings that include their child as part of the enrolment form and updating if these preferences change
+• giving or refusing consent for a professional photographer to take or publish photos, videos or recordings that include their child.
+This is part of the enrolment form.
+Consent can also be updated on Kidsoft or with a paper form

-• providing or denying consent for their child to be photographed by an external organisation at a special event
+• giving or refusing consent for their child to be photographed by an external organisation at a special event

-• providing or denying consent for a support worker or external professional to photograph or record their child, if relevant
+• giving or refusing consent for a support worker or external professional to photograph or record their child, if relevant

-• communicating to staff if their child needs to use a personal electronic device – for example, if their child has additional needs.
+• telling staff if their child needs to use a personal electronic device – for example, if their child has additional needs.

 3.2 Responsibilities of staff